-Vincenzo chairs the New Jersey and New York litigation groups and focuses his practice on business and construction litigation (see njconstructiondefectlaw.com).
+Vincenzo Mogavero serves as Chief Operating Officer for the Firm’s New York and New Jersey Offices.
+He focuses his practice on business and construction litigation (see njconstructiondefectlaw.com).
 He has represented clients in civil and criminal cases, mediations, arbitrations, trials and appeals involving complex contractual disputes.
 In the construction litigation milieu, Vincenzo has spearheaded complex veil piercing analyses, including the analysis which supported Becker’s recent jury verdict in Grandview I.

 Vincenzo also has comprehensive practice experience in the following areas: federal litigation, admiralty and maritime law, environmental law, local government law and complex civil litigation.
 Given this rich background and experience, Vincenzo brings significant litigation and trial experience to his representation of our clients.